Scientific Name

 How to Grow and Care

-Agave Cactus is a reasonably easy and tolerant plant and should grow well given the basic guidelines for growing cacti and other succulents.
-However, this is a desert species adapted to arid conditions and seems to benefit from intense solar radiation.
+Agave Cactus is reasonably easy and tolerant and should grow well, given the basic guidelines for growing cacti and other succulents.
+However, this desert species adapted to arid conditions seems to benefit from intense solar radiation.
 Therefore, it should always be moved to a position outside during the warmer months of spring through early fall to benefit from exposure to direct sunlight and summer's increased temperatures.

-Grown exclusively indoors, this species will slowly languish from the comparatively low light levels of interior spaces and will probably never really thrive.
-However, grown outdoors, this plant has proven to be a reliable bloomer, invariably producing intermittent blooms from spring to fall.
+If grown exclusively indoors, this species will slowly languish in the comparatively low light levels of interior spaces and probably never thrive.
+However, it has proven to be a reliable bloomer when grown outdoors, invariably producing intermittent blooms from spring to fall.

-Agave Cactus tolerate a remarkable amount of rain through their outdoor growing season despite its desert origins.
+Agave Cactus tolerate a remarkable amount of rain during their outdoor growing season.
 Still, their large, turnip-like roots can be very susceptible to root rot when exposed to extended cold and wet conditions.
 So, the potting medium should be especially gritty to provide that extra drainage necessary for this species.
-Also, extra care should be given through the winter months to prevent overwatering this species.
+Also, extra care should be given through winter to prevent overwatering this species.
 Many growers do not water this plant at all in the winter.

-Agave Cactus is usually propagated by seeds, as it rarely pups or has offsets.
-It has been reported that the plants can be propagated by tubercle cuttings, but this method is not common.
+Agave Cactus is usually propagated by seeds, as it rarely pups or produces offsets.
+It has been reported that plants can be propagated by tubercle cuttings, but this method is uncommon.

 Links